William McNeill Whistler: Career

-In 1860, Whistler moved to Richmond, Virginia where he attempted to secure a commission as a medical officer with the Confederate States Army.
-When he was unsuccessful, he instead joined as a clerk.in 1861 because he needed money.
+In 1860, Whistler moved to Richmond, Virginia, where he attempted to secure a commission as a medical officer with the Confederate States Army.
+When he was unsuccessful, he instead joined as a clerk, in 1861, because he needed money.
 On his application, he wrote, " “Being a physician by profession, I felt that the only true position for me was on the medical staff, as the want of any military education disqualified me for any other office."
 In the fall of 1862, he was appointed as an assistant surgeon operating in the Richmond area.
-This work included service in various Richmond locations including Libby Prison, and Drewry's Bluff.
+This work included service in various Richmond locations, including Libby Prison and Drewry's Bluff.

 In April 1864, Whistler was given a field assignment, becoming assistant surgeon in the 1st South Carolina Rifle Regiment or "Orr's Rifles".
-Arriving at his post in time for the battle of Spotsylvania Court House he made a favorable impression on his new comrades "[ordering] his servant to take his horse to the rear and out of danger, while he remained with the line of battle until it entered the Bloody Angle, and he was detained to look after such as had fallen in the charge."
+Arriving at his post in time for the battle of Spotsylvania Court House, he made a favorable impression on his new comrades by "[ordering] his servant to take his horse to the rear and out of danger, while he remained with the line of battle until it entered the Bloody Angle, and he was detained to look after such as had fallen in the charge."
 He took part in the battles of Jericho Ford, Riddle's Shop, Petersburg, Deep Bottom, Fussell's Mill, Ream's Station and Jones's Farm.